NinhLe2806/java-FV-SEC001/README.md

 ## How to Run the Program

 Run the shaded JAR file after building:
+Note: Before running the program, please make sure that the `ad_data.csv` file is placed at the same level as the `src` folder in the project directory.

 ```bash
 java -jar target/java-FV-SEC001-1.0-SNAPSHOT.jar --input ad_data.csv --output results